Profile of Shirley Ann Jackson, Ph.D.

 The Honorable Shirley Ann Jackson is the 18th president of Rensselaer Polytechnic Institute, the oldest technological research university in the United States.

 Since 1999, Shirley Ann Jackson has led an extraordinary transformation of Rensselaer Polytechnic Institute of Troy, New York and Hartford, Connecticut into a world-class technological research university.
-The U.S. News and World Report rankings for Rensselaer among national universities have risen substantially under Dr. Jackson’s tenure, and the number of students applying to join the freshman class has tripled.
+The U.S. News and World Report rankings for Rensselaer among national universities have risen substantially under Dr. Jackson’s tenure, and the number of students applying to join the freshman class has more than tripled.

 Under Dr. Jackson’s leadership, Rensselaer secured a $360 million anonymous unrestricted gift in 2001one of the largest gifts in history to any university in the United States.
 In 2004, she launched the $1 billion Renaissance at Rensselaer capital campaign, which was expanded to $1.4 billion in 2006.
 The campaign met that goal nine months ahead of schedule in 2008, exceeding all previous fundraising efforts at Rensselaer.

 The Rensselaer Plan now has been refreshed, as the university moves towards the bicentennial of its founding in 2024.
 The Rensselaer Plan 2024 is intended to make Rensselaer transformative in the global impact of its research, in the lives of its students, and its pedagogy.
 Towards that end, forward-looking research initiatives at Rensselaer are underway to address the greatest challenges of humanity in energy, water, and food security; national and global security; human health; climate change; and the allocation of scarce natural resources.
 These initiatives include The Rensselaer Institute for Data Exploration and Applications, or The Rensselaer IDEA, which brings together the strengths of the university in web science, high-performance computing, cognitive computing, data science and predictive analytics, and immersive technologiesand links them to applications at the interface of engineering and the physical, life, and social sciencesin order to answer complex questions that never could be answered beforequestions at the root of global challenges.